 What is phishing?

-- Why does a website looking for your personal information not have basic security features?
-A secure website will have an address beginning “https:” rather than “http:” and a “lock” symbol should show up in the bottom right-hand corner of your web browser.
-If you double-click on this “lock” icon a security certificate should appear.
-If the name following “issued” isn’t the name of the site, the site may be a fake.
+- Does the website looking for your personal information have basic security features?
+A secure website will have an address beginning ‘https’ (the s stands for secure) and a padlock symbol.
+If you click on this padlock symbol a security certificate should appear.

 Who to contact

 If you think you may have fallen victim to a scam or fraud and have given someone your bank or card details, contact your bank immediately so they can advise you and if necessary put a hold on your account, cancel your cards or carry out additional security when issuing payments and transfers from your account.
 You should also contact your local Garda station.

 You can contact us and tell us about any scams you, your family or friends have experienced as building awareness about scams is one of the best ways to prevent them.
 If you were scammed somewhere else in Europe contact the European Consumer Centre Ireland.